Rhaya23/Test-cases/README.md

 # Test-cases
-Here are some Test cases writen by me
+Here are some Test cases written by me